AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 ## 9/11/2022

+**Scenario**<br>
+Personnel : <br>
+Owner: Mara sells fresh vegetables and fish at markets, which come from her aquaponics unit in a rural area.
+Employee: Jon is a farmer and has been taking care of Mara's aquaponics unit since 5 years.
+He is also a chain smoker.
+Technican: Paul is a young student who is currently working as a part-time technican for Mara's aquaponics unit.

+Facility IOT Devices : <br>
+Soil Moisture Sensor - Detects over-saturated patches of soil Pump - Measures how much water flows into a tank
+Flame sensor - Detects flames within the facility.
+Temp Metre - detect and regulate temperature in the facility Motion Sensors - Scattered around the facility for movement detection.
+Rfid tag scanner - Placed by the entrance to the facility and within the motion sensors around the facility.
+Weight sensor - To measure the weight of the fish in the tank.

+Tuesday, 10.01.2022<br>
+Mara and Paul were awakened in the morning by a notification on their phone.
+The soil moistire sensor has detected that the plants don't have enough water.
+Paul gets to the aquaponics facility and scans his rfid tag.
+The door unlocks and at the same time Mara gets a notification on her phone that Paul has arrived at the aquaponics facility.
+Paul looks at his phone and sees that the pumps and the temp metre are working properly.
+Paul takes a closer look at the facility and discovers that a pipe is leaking, which means less water is getting to the plants.
+Paul repairs the pipe and adds a report on his application.
+Mara gets a notification that the problem with the soil moistire has been solved.

+Monday, 20.04.2022<br>
+Jon arrives at the aquaponics facility and scans his rfid tag.
+Mara gets a notification that that Jon has arrived at the aquaponics facility.
+Jon monitors all the aquaponics devices from his mobile phone while smoking a cigarette.
+After that Jon starts his farmwork by harvesting lettuce and tomatoes.
+While at work, Jon continues to smoke and be careless.
+He throws his cigarette on a pile of hay and fire starts.
+Mara gets an notification from the flame sensor that flames has been detected at the facility.
+At the same time an emergency call is sent to the fire department.
+Mara checks the application and sees that the a motion sensor has detected a lot of movement in the facility, so she knows, that the firefighters have arrived.
+In the mean time the firefighters manages to extinguish the fire.
+Jon adds a report on the application that the fire has been put out.
+He also enters a command that he is very sorry about the incident and that luckily nothing was damaged.
+Jon continues his farmwork without smoking any cigarettes anymore.
+In the evening Mara is lying in her bed and takes a look at the reports which has been posted on the application.
+Shaking her head, she falls asleep and wonders what is in store for her tomorrow.

+Friday, 02.08.2022<br>
+Jon arrives at the aquaponics facility.
+Jon takes the fish out of the tank to prepare them for the market and puts in new young fish.
+Mara gets a notfication from the weight sensor, because the weight of the tank has changed drastically.
+Now she knows that Jon has prapered the fish for the market.
+At 5 o'clock Jon signs out via his rfid tag.
+Mara receives a notification that Jon has left the facility.

 ***Node Intro***
 <p>We created some injects which send strings via the mqtt out to the mqtt in which is connected with a debugger and shows the injected value in the debug messages.
 It's important that the mqtt in topic is the same as the mqtt out topic.<p>